KyleGrier/tennis_tracker/README.md

 ---

 ## Installation
 Install the requirements using the requirements or configure them yourself.
+Tested using python==3.8.

 ```bash
 pip install -r requirements.txt